 As an example, one project will require extensive test automation to guard against regression, whereas another project may just be a proof of concept, or is supported for only a limited amount of time, so automated regression tests wouldn’t be worth the effort.

 Many would argue that UAT shouldn’t fall under the remit of the tester, but what’s clear from job descriptions out there, is that this features often enough to be worth considering.
 User acceptance tests should be defined early in the development lifecycle, but should not be too prescriptive.
 This is to primarily set out the goalposts to ensure everyone is on the same page when the tests ‘pass’ when the software is delivered.

-Every job requires a range of different skills, and it would be impossible to write an exhaustive list of potential job description aspects, but this list will hopefully have given you a good idea of the common skills asked of testers.
+Every job requires a range of different skills, and it would be impossible to write an exhaustive list of potential job description aspects – but this list will hopefully have given you a good idea of the common skills asked of software testers.
 Making sure you hit a few of these beats will set you in good stead, but don’t let this drive what you do and learn.
-It’s much more important to focus on the areas you’re both good at and enjoy, but with a base understanding of the above.
+It’s much more important to focus on the areas you’re both good at and enjoy, but with a base understanding of the skills list above.